aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/Series/_index.md

 ## **series**

+Encapsulates the object that represents a single data series in a chart.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |